Drums in communication

 Developed and used by cultures living in forested areas, drums served as an early form of long-distance communication, and were used during ceremonial and religious functions.

 Types

-Talking Drum
+Talking drum

-While this type of hourglass-shaped instrument can be modulated quite closely, its range is limited to a gathering or market-place, and it is primarily used in ceremonial settings.
+While the tone and articulation of the hourglass-shaped talking drum can be finely controlled, it cannot be heard at distances beyond a gathering or market-place, and it is primarily used in ceremonial settings.
 Ceremonial functions could include dance, rituals, story-telling and communication of points of order.

 Some of the groups of variations of the talking drum among West African ethnic groups: